 A lymphoid stem cell becomes a lymphoblast cell and then one of three types of lymphocytes (white blood cells):

-In a child with ALL, too many stem cells become lymphoblasts, B lymphocytes, or T lymphocytes.
+ALL occurs because too many stem cells become lymphoblasts that do not mature into B lymphocytes or T lymphocytes.
 These cells are also called leukemia cells.
-These leukemia cells do not work like normal lymphocytes and are not able to fight infection very well.
-Also, as the number of leukemia cells increases in the blood and bone marrow, there is less room for healthy white blood cells, red blood cells, and platelets.
-This may lead to infection, anemia, and easy bleeding.
+Leukemia cells are not able to fight infection very well.
+Also, as the number of leukemia cells increases in the blood and bone marrow, there is less room for healthy red blood cells, platelets, and white blood cells.
+This may lead to anemia, easy bleeding, and infection.

-The following tests are done on blood or the bone marrow tissue that is removed:
+Tests done on blood or the bone marrow tissue that is removed include:

 This procedure is done after leukemia is diagnosed to find out if leukemia cells have spread to the brain and spinal cord.
 Intrathecal chemotherapy is given after the sample of fluid is removed to treat any leukemia cells that may have spread to the brain and spinal cord.

-Other factors that affect the risk group include the following:
+Other factors that affect the risk group include whether:

 It is important to know the risk group in order to plan treatment.
 Children with high-risk or very high–risk ALL usually receive more anticancer drugs and/or higher doses of anticancer drugs than children with standard-risk ALL.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment.
 The pediatric oncologist works with other pediatric health professionals who are experts in treating children with leukemia and who specialize in certain areas of medicine.
-These may include the following specialists:
+Other specialists may include:

-The treatment of childhood ALL is done in phases:
+The treatment of childhood ALL is done in three phases:

 External radiation therapy may be used to treat childhood ALL that has spread, or may spread, to the brain, spinal cord, or testicles.
 It may also be used to prepare the bone marrow for a stem cell transplant.

-Chemotherapy is given to kill cancer cells.
-In children 3 years and older, total-body irradiation is given with chemotherapy.
-Healthy cells, including blood-forming cells, are also destroyed by the cancer treatment.
+High-doses of chemotherapy are given to kill cancer cells.
+Total-body irradiation is usually given with chemotherapy, but it is sometimes not given to infants and very young children.
+These treatments destroy healthy cells, including blood-forming cells.
 Stem cell transplant is a treatment to replace the blood-forming cells.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of a donor and are frozen and stored.
 After the patient completes chemotherapy and radiation therapy, the stored stem cells are thawed and given to the patient through an infusion.
 These stem cells grow into (and restore) the body's blood cells.
+The donor stem cells may also find and kill any cancer cells left in the body.

 Stem cell transplant is rarely used as initial treatment for children and adolescents with ALL.
 It is used more often as part of treatment for ALL that relapses (comes back after treatment).